 Here’s an example: traders who expect oil prices to be substantially lower in a year could sell a futures contract that obligates them to sell oil at today’s price one year from now.
 If their predictions are right, they would profit from the price difference between the contract’s price and the price of oil when the contract expires.
 But if they’re wrong, they’ll make a loss.
-Now, a refiner could take the opposite end of that traders’ contract: they’d choose to buy oil at a fixed price a year from now because they want to hedge their input cost, by lowering the risk that they’d later have to buy oil to refine at a higher price than today’s.
+Now, a refiner could take the opposite end of those traders’ contracts: they’d choose to buy oil at a fixed price a year from now because they want to hedge their input cost, by lowering the risk that they’d later have to buy oil to refine at a higher price than today’s.

 There are a few reasons to trade futures.
 For one, they can help diversify your portfolio.
 For another, they could potentially allow you to profit from your outlook on asset prices while providing a hedging benefit if you’re looking for price stability.
 Bear in mind, though, that hedging works both ways, so locking in the price now could also mean you lose out on favorable price movements.
 Plus in other jurisdictions like the US, you could benefit from tax advantages depending on the long and short-term capital gains tax rates.

 And then there’s leverage: see, the upfront capital required for futures is often substantially lower than the contracted value – although your gain or loss is still calculated as if you’d deposited 100% of the contract.
 With leverage, you have the potential to magnify both your gains and losses.